Start your career with Keyera and help shape the future of energy.

 - Develop new, innovative ways to improve our business

-Anyone who has graduated from a post-secondary program within the past 24 months is eligible to apply.
+Anyone who has graduated or will be graduating within 24 months of the position’s start date is eligible to apply.
 We recognize that finding professional work directly after graduation can be difficult, and therefore have increased our graduation period to accommodate.

 Each job posting will indicate if the role is rotational or non-rotational in the position description.
 If you cannot locate the information in the job posting or have any additional questions, please contact [email protected] for support.